oriern/SuperPAL/README.md

 You can try [SuperPAL aligner demo](https://nlp.biu.ac.il/~ernstor1/SuperPAL_IU/) for a sense.

 Predicted alignments of MultiNews and CNN/DailyMail train and val datasets can be found [here](https://drive.google.com/drive/folders/1JnRrdbENzBLpbae5ZIKmil1fuZhm2toc?usp=sharing).

+To generate derived datasets (salience, clustering and generation) use: python createSubDatasets.py -alignments_path